 2. The Epidural

-Oh and one more thing about the epidural: an immediate side effect is fully body shivers.
-Not everyone will experience this, but I know it is a common side effect.
+Oh and one more thing about the epidural: an immediate side effect you may experience is fully body shivers.
 Within a few minutes my whole body was shaking and my teeth were chattering!
 The nurse kept asking if I was cold and I had to keep reiterating that "No, please don't cover me!
 I'm not cold!"
 Haha.
 It really wasn't bad, just super odd and when I say uncontrollable I really mean uncontrollable.

 In movies and TV, pushing always takes like 20 minutes.
 And, for some real people, it might.
 But pushing takes an average of 90 minutes.
 Pushing for me took 3.5 hours.
 BUT it actually flew by!
 I didn’t realize that much time had gone by, which is nice.
 And because I was medicated, it didn’t hurt.
 It was frustrating however.
 Nobody tells you that you need to know HOW to push.
 Luckily, my doctor spent about 30 minutes coaching me on how to push from the right area – otherwise you’re just wasting energy!
 Who knew right?!